kmatzaro/kmatzaro/README.md

-- Hi, I am Kostas, currently doing my PhD in theoretical physics mostly focused on pgenomenology
+- Hi, I am Kostas, currently doing my PhD in theoretical physics mostly focused on phenomenology
 - I am interested in uderstanding the world with math through physics and data
 - Recently, started working on data science projects
 - Mostly data science and phyiscs codes will be in the repos